KamilSJaron/ConjunctionExamples/README.md

 ## List of simulations

 2. decay of linkage disequllibria given recombination rate of two loci
+3. collapsion of a 1D cline without selection given dispersal

 ## to do

 1. ?? the rate of increase of gene frequency variance under drift
-3. collapsion of a 1D cline without selection given dispersal
 4. ?? the decrease in correlation between gene frequency fluctuations under migration, heterozygote advantage, and drift have to be according the prediction of Malecot (1948)
 5. the width of one locus 1D cline given selection and dispersal (Bazykin 1969)
 6. the shape of a cline given an epistatic selection (original ref)

+## licence

+all examples and all images in this repository will be released into public domain once the results will be published.